 Although there are 76 types of children’s cancer, these can be put into 12 main groups, and some groups are more common than others.
-The most common of these groups are: leukaemias (around 3 in 10 cancer cases diagnosed in UK children each year), brain, other central nervous system and intracranial tumours (around 2 in 10), and lymphomas (around 1 in 10).
+The most common of these groups are: leukaemias (around 3 in 10 cancer cases diagnosed in UK children each year), brain and spinal, other central nervous system and intracranial tumours (around 2 in 10), and lymphomas (around 1 in 10).

 - Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 - Data were provided by ISD Scotland on request, April 2018.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

 - Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, February 2019.
 Similar data can be found here: http://www.wcisu.wales.nhs.uk.

 - Data were provided by the Northern Ireland Cancer Registry on request, April 2018.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.